 Kent offers generous financial support schemes to assist eligible undergraduate students during their studies.
 See our funding page for more details.

 At Kent we recognise, encourage and reward excellence.
 We have created the Kent Scholarship for Academic Excellence.

 The scholarship will be awarded to any applicant who achieves a minimum of A*AA over three A levels, or the equivalent qualifications (including BTEC and IB) as specified on our scholarships pages.

 Teaching is by lectures, practical classes, tutorials and workshops.
 You have an average of nine one-hour lectures, one or two days of practical or project work and a number of workshops each week.
 The practical modules include specific study skills in Physics and general communication skills.

-Please note that you must pass all modules of the foundation year in order to progress onto stage 1.
+Please note that you must pass all modules of the foundation year in order to progress onto Stage 1 of a degree course.

 The programme aims to: